Walk-in tub benefits for veterans

 Veterans who qualify for SAH or SHA grants but don’t live or plan to live in a permanent home may apply for a Temporary Residence Adaptation (TRA) grant.
 This grant can be used to modify a temporary residence or family member's home to meet the needs of the specified disabilities.

-For 2024, veterans who qualify for SAH can receive up to $47,130 through a TRA grant, and veterans who qualify for SHA can collect up to $8,415.
+In 2024, veterans eligible for the SAH grant can receive up to $47,130 through the TRA grant.
+Those qualifying for SHA grants can receive up to $8,415.

 Alternative ways to pay for a walk-in tub